Edraag/Easy-bind/README.md

 from the loop facility, and generalizes it to a simple domain-specific language for local binding.

 Dependencies: none.
 Should work with any ANSI-compliant Common Lisp.
-Tested with SBCL, ECL and Clisp.
+Tested with SBCL, CMUCL, ECL and Clisp.

+Copyright (C) Marius Gaarde 2018.
+Free software licensed under the MIT license.